program-repair/RepairThemAll/README.md

     --id <bug_id> # optional, if not specified all the bugs of the benchmark will be executed.
 The format is specific for each benchmark
 ```

+## Extending RepairThemAll

-## Add a new benchmark
+### To add a new benchmark

-1. Put your benchmark folder in `script/bencmarks`
+1. Put your benchmark folder in `./benchmarks`.

-2. Create a new file in `script/core/bencmarks` that contains the following content
+2. Create a new file in `script/core/benchmarks/` that contains the following content:

 ```py
 from core.Benchmark import Benchmark